guildai/tensorflow-patterns/NOTES.md

   - Follow section order
   - When to include various sections

+Update: Include content from Santa Clara presentation.

 ## Misc TODO

-- Find a repeatable pattern as the banner - ala TensorHub's tag backgrounds.
+- Find a repeatable pattern image as the banner - ala TensorHub's tag backgrounds.

+- Add 'likes' and 'dislikes' metadata, which is a space separated list of user names - this is used for up voting and down voting.
+It's tempting to add tags, but I this voting scheme can highlight controversial patterns (many dislikes), best practices (many likes), and TensorFlow Team Endorsed (likes by specific users).

 ## Problems